|

 I remember visiting the structure during the Olympics.
 While the flames gave it an element of grandeur, the views were not so picturesque, surrounded by fencing to prevent vandalism.

 With the north shore as a backdrop, the Cauldron is much more photogenic today.
 Should you visit in the winter, Jack Poole Plaza hosts a German-themed Christmas Market, complete with your favorite German foods and drinks.
+A short distance away, the Digital Orca delights visitors with its Lego-like construction.

-Pixel Orca at Canada Place
+Pixel Orca at Coal Harbour

 FlyOver Canada